bookkeeper calculating their best bridging loan deposit

 Bridging Loan Deposit FAQ

-Can you get a bridging loan for a deposit?
+Can you get a bridging loan to pay for another bridging loan deposit?

 It is rarely possible to use a bridging loan to cover the deposit required for a traditional mortgage, as most banks do not accept one loan to pay for another.